 The Climate Action Plan is the result of more than a year of work that included input from five subcommittees.
 Adopting an Initial Climate Action Plan is an important milestone, but it is only the first step.
 The work of the Climate Council is ongoing, and the Council has been clear that this is an initial plan.
 Climate science and climate action are incredibly complex and multi-faceted with significant potential implications for every aspect of modern life.
 The timeline made it very challenging to address all the objectives identified in the Global Warming Solutions Act (GWSA) to the level of detail needed to fully weigh and consider what is being proposed, and there are several pathways for further work beyond December 1.

-While the legislature and the Agency of Natural Resources will work to advance numerous actions put forward in this plan through legislative action and rulemaking, the Council will work to further advance areas work in several key areas, including but not limited to:
+While the Legislature, the Agency of Natural Resources, and other agencies of state government will work to advance numerous actions put forward in this plan through legislative action and rulemaking, the Council will work to further advance work efforts in several key areas, including but not limited to:

-Funding and financing options, with a specific emphasis on prioritizing recommendations for the expenditure of the American Rescue Plan Act dollars to advance the implementation of this plan.
+Funding and financing options, with an immediate emphasis on recommendations related to the expenditure of the American Rescue Plan Act dollars to support implementation of the CAP and ultimately the Infrastructure Investment and Jobs Act (IIJA) as well.

-Overseeing the rollout of the Climate Action Plan and a comprehensive public engagement strategy.
+Overseeing the rollout of the Climate Action Plan and on-going public engagement.

 Furthering the implementation of the Guiding Principles and the Scoring Rubric in the program design of priority actions.

+Considering tabled actions and next steps to further their advancement.

-Organizing the subcommittees work to focus on next steps to further the resilience, adaptation and sequestration actions prioritized in this plan.
+Organizing the subcommittees work to focus on next steps to further the resilience adaptation and sequestration actions prioritized in this plan.

-Prioritizing new technical analyses to inform future iterations of this plan.
+Prioritizing additional technical analyses needed to inform future iterations of the CAP.

-Advancing the measuring and assessing action tool contemplated in this plan.
+Identifying the means to accurately measure the impact of implementation of the Plan.

+To make progress on all these fronts, the Council will need to determine what the necessary organizational structure and resources will be in the coming year.